LiGCN: Label-interpretable Graph Convolutional Networks for Multi-label Text Classification: Experimental Results

-\textbf{RCV1-V2} \cite{lewis2004rcv1} consists of manually-labeled news articles from Reuters Ltd. Each news article has a list of topic class labels, i.e., CCAT for Corporate/industrial, G12 for Internal politics.
-We followed the same setting of \citet{yang2018sgm} and \citet{nam2017maximizing}, and do MLTC on the top 103 classes.
+We evaluate on four public datasets, summarized in Table \ref{tab:data} and \ref{tab:labeldata}: \textbf{SemEval} \cite{mohammad2018semeval} contains a list of subtasks on labeled tweets data.
+In our experiments, we focus on Task1 (E-c) challenge on English corpus: multi-label classification tweets on 11 emotions. \textbf{RenCECps} \cite{quan2010blog} is a Chinese blog corpus which contains manual annotation of eight emotional categories.
+It not only provides sentence-level emotion annotations, but also contains word-level annotations, where in each sentence, emotional words are highlighted. \textbf{RCV1} \cite{lewis2004rcv1} consists of manually-labeled English news articles from Reuters Ltd. Each news article has a list of topic class labels, i.e., CCAT for Corporate/industrial, G12 for Internal politics.
+We follow the same setting of \citet{yang2018sgm} and \citet{nam2017maximizing}, and do MLTC on the top 103 classes. \textbf{AAPD} \cite{yang2018sgm} is a set of English computer science paper abstracts and corresponding subjects from \url{arxiv.org}.

-We show the detailed dataset statistics in Table \ref{tab:data} and \ref{tab:label}.
-We can see that the scales of the datasets are different in terms of both the number of samples but also the number of classes.
-We intend to do experiments on such various types of datasets to show the potential of our proposed model.